ansh01rawat/Python-DSA-journey/Tree/readme.md

 * ✅ 102.
 Binary Tree Level Order Traversal
 * ✅ 98.
 Validate Binary Search Tree
 * ✅ 230.
 Kth Smallest Element in a BST
+* ✅ 235.
+Lowest Common Ancestor of a Binary Search Tree
+* ✅ 700.
+Search in a Binary Search Tree
+* ✅ 701.
+Insert into a Binary Search Tree

 More tree problems will be added as I progress.